Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion

-Recent reports have also drawn inspiration from physics-based conformer generation to leverage the rigid-rotor hypothesis, which treats bond distances and angles as fixed, and torsional angles of rotatable bonds are independently sampled, assuming little or no interdependence between torsions~\citep{Scharfer2013-or}.
-These include GeoMol~\citep{ganea2021geomol}, an SE(3)-invariant machine learning model for small molecule conformer generation that leverages graph neural networks, and EquiBind~\citep{pmlr-v162-stark22b} which performs conditional generation on protein structure.
-Recently, \citet{Jing2022-torsionaldiffusion} report Torsional Diffusion, a diffusion model that operates on the torsional space via an extrinsic-to-intrinsic score model to provide strong benchmarks on the GEOM dataset~\citep{Axelrod2022-mw}.
-Importantly, these methods do not address the challenge of highly-coupled torsions within cyclic systems and either propose complex ring-averaging processes~\citep{ganea2021geomol} or ignore sampling of cyclic structures all together~\citep{Jing2022-torsionaldiffusion}. \paragraph{Protein Structure Prediction and Diffusion} Significant progress has been made recently in protein structure prediction with the advent of methods such as AlphaFold2~\citep{Jumper2021-fg} and RoseTTAFold~\citep{Baek2021-kv}.
+\paragraph{Protein Structure Prediction and Diffusion} Significant progress has been made recently in protein structure prediction with the advent of methods such as AlphaFold2~\cite{Jumper2021-fg} and RoseTTAFold~\cite{Baek2021-kv}.
 However, structure prediction methods have predominantly focused on deterministic maps to static output structures rather than on sampling diverse structure ensembles.
-Recently, several papers have developed diffusion-based approaches for protein generation based on Euclidean diffusion over Cartesian coordinates~\citep{anand2022protein, yim2023se3} or backbones as in FoldingDiff~\citep{wu2022protein}, with an emphasis on structural design.
-Our work builds on FoldingDiff, which parameterizes structures over internal backbone angles and torsions and relies on the natural extension reference frame (NeRF)~\citep{Parsons2005-yj} to perform linear reconstructions.
+Recently, several papers have developed diffusion-based approaches for protein generation based on Euclidean diffusion over Cartesian coordinates~\cite{anand2022protein, yim2023se3} or backbones as in FoldingDiff~\cite{wu2022protein}, with an emphasis on structural design.
+FoldingDiff parameterizes structures over internal backbone angles and torsions and relies on the natural extension reference frame (NeRF)~\cite{Parsons2005-yj} to perform linear reconstructions.